decentraland/decentraland-dapps/README.md

 ### Advanced Usage

-This module is necessary to use other modules like `Transaction` or `Translation`, but you can also use it to make other parts of your dapp's state persistent
+This module is necessary to use other modules like `Transaction` or `Translation`, but you can also use it to make other parts of your dApp's state persistent

 <details><summary>Learn More</summary>
 <p>